spsforks/QB64-Wiki/GET.md

 ```

 > *Explanation:* The byte size of the record [TYPE](TYPE) determines the [LOF](LOF) byte size of the file and can determine the number of records.
 > To read the last record [GET](GET) the number of records.
 To add a record, use the number of records + 1 to [PUT](PUT) new record data.

-*Example 2:* Placing the contents of a numerical array into a [BINARY](BINARY) file.
+Placing the contents of a numerical array into a [BINARY](BINARY) file.
 You may want to put the array size at the beginning too.

 ```vb